barrettotte/barrettotte.github.io/content/about.md

 Large projects/efforts that I will train myself to complete one day via self-study and smaller side projects.

+- Build a mechanical clock
 - Build a mechanical calculator
+- Make a transistor from scratch
+- Make a vacuum tube from scratch
+- Build a homebrew CPU with an OS and more
+- Build a radio astronomy station
 - Build a basic scanning electron microscope
 - Build a fusor
-- Build a radio astronomy station
-- Make a Transistor from scratch
-- Make a Vacuum Tube from scratch
-- Setup a small home chemistry/biology lab
 - Create and publish a small game to Steam
-- Design and build a homebrew CPU with a basic operating system and more
 - Complete *From Stones to Qubits* project